hsynlms/muteferrika/README.md

 Adds given shortcode to the shortcode list to be used in rendering process.

-`name` is the unique shortcode identifier name in string type and can contain hyphen(s) and dash(es).
+`name` is the unique shortcode name and can contain hyphen(s) and dash(es).

-`callback` is the handler function that renders shortcode and returns the output.
-The handler function receives (attrs, data). `data` will be passed to the handler function if the shortcode is enclosed.
+`callback` is the shortcode handler function that renders shortcode and returns the output.
+The handler function receives (attrs, data). `attrs` is an object that holds all the shortcode attributes, `data` is a string that holds all the content in enclosed/nested shortcodes.

 ### `Muteferrika.addRange(shortcodes)`

-Adds given shortcodes to the shortcode list to be used in rendering process.
-Each shortcode item should contain `name` and `callback` fields.
+Adds given shortcodes to the shortcode list.
+Each array item must contain `name` and `callback` properties.

 ```js
 {